Help us improve your experience.

 Submitting a POST Request to the REST API

 Use an HTTP POST request to send single or multiple RPC requests to the REST API.
-You can use the POST request to do device configuration.
+You can use the POST request to configure the device.

 For a single rpc command, the general format of the endpoints is: